 - Metrics are measurements used to evaluate all of the different technical and minute components of a campaign.
 Metrics and project tracking tools provide insight into why a campaign is or isn’t performing.
 When managing a website, the important metrics to monitor would be website traffic, bounce rate, time on page and how many pages the average single user visits.

 - KPIs (Key Performance Indicators) are measurements that identify if your campaigns are achieving your objectives.
 They typically refer to conversions, leads, or sales.
-When managing a website, the important KPIs would be conversion rate, or your traffic-or-lead ratio, and how many website leads became customers, or your lead-to-customer-ratio.
+When managing a website, the important KPIs would be conversion rate or your traffic-or-lead ratio, and how many websites leads became customers, or your lead-to-customer ratio.

 The Importance of Tracking Campaign Performance